Credit Card Competition Act

 Retail Impact

-The Credit Card Competition Act is bipartisan legislation introduced by Sen. Roger Marshall (R-KS), Sen. Dick Durbin (D-IL) in the Senate, and by Rep. Lance Gooden (R-TX) and Rep. Zoe Lofgren (D-CA) in the House of Representatives.
+The Credit Card Competition Act (S. 3623 and H.R.
+7035) was introduced by Sens.
+Roger Marshall (R-KS), Dick Durbin (D-IL) and Peter Welch (D-VT) in the Senate, and Reps.
+Lance Gooden (R-TX-5), Zoe Lofgren (D-CA-18), Tom Tiffany (R-WI-7) and Jeff Van Drew (R-NJ-2) in the House.
+The bill has been endorsed by President Trump.

 NACS Position